 There was a time when I took care of plants in offices.
 The arboricola was often used in work spaces.
 It is easy to prune so it can stay in one place for a long time.
 It is very sturdy and can survive in bright indirect light or some direct sun.

-The Hawaiian schefflera is a great plant for a beginner.
-It can eventually grow to several feet height high.
+Its also known as a Hawaiian schefflera and it is a great plant for a beginner.
+It can eventually grow several feet high.
 It is an accomplishment to have one stay and grow with you for many years.
 They become members of the family!

-You can send indoor plants and floral arrangements almost anywhere in the world from this florist Flowers and Plants Etc
+You can send indoor plants and floral arrangements almost anywhere in the world from this florist: